opnfv/doctor/docs/requirements/03-architecture.rst

 It consists of the following steps:

 5. The Consumer C3 switches to standby configuration (STBY).
 6. Instructions from Consumers C2/C3 are shared to VIM requesting certain actions to be performed (steps 6a, 6b).
 The VIM executes the requested actions and sends back a NACK to consumer C2 (step 6d) as the migration of the virtual resource(s) is not completed by the given timeout.
 7. The VIM switches the physical resources to "enabled" state.
-8. MaintenanceResponse is sent from VIM to inform the Administrator that the maintenance action cannot start.
+8. MaintenanceNotification is sent from VIM to inform the Administrator that the maintenance action cannot start.

 ..